Hot Jupiter engulfment by a red giant in 3D hydrodynamics: Resolution study

 \section{Resolution study}

-To study the resolution dependence of our results, we produce a grid of four different simulations that resolve the star with $N_\star = 10^6$, $3\times10^6$, $10^7$, and $3\times10^7$ \SPH particles.
+To study the resolution dependence of our results, we produce four additional simulations that resolve the star with a different number of \SPH particles: $N_\star = 10^6$, $3\times10^6$, $10^7$, and $3\times10^7$.
 Due to the use of equal-mass particles in \Phantom, the number of particles that is initially used to resolve the planet in each case is $\Mp N_\star / (\Mstar - M_\mathrm{core}) =$ 1262, 3786, 12616, and 37846, respectively.
 Because we are most interested in whether the evolution of \Mp and $a$ have converged, we focus on simulating the engulfment phase, where these quantities change the most.
 We therefore start with the \ac{HJ} being fully immersed in the stellar envelope ($a(t=0)= 3.8\Rsun$) and also use a larger core boundary than in our main simulation, $r_\mathrm{core} = 0.372\Rsun$ and $M_\mathrm{core} = 0.207\Msun$.
-Both measures reduce the dynamic range such that the higher-resolution simulation (with $N_\star= 3\times10^7$) is feasible.
+These measures reduce the dynamic range, making the higher-resolution simulation (with $N_\star= 3\times10^7$) feasible.

 Figure \ref{fig:res_sep} shows the time evolution of $a$ at different resolutions.
 The simulations have yet to converge on the duration of the engulfment phase, with higher resolution resulting in a longer spiral-in.
-The cause of this has been raised in Section \ref{subsec:phases}: higher resolution better resolves the low-density stellar surface.
+The cause of this has been raised in Section \ref{subsec:phases}---higher resolution better resolves the low-density stellar surface.
 When setting up the 3D star, under-resolving the pressure scale height at the surface causes slight expansion during the relaxation phase, resulting in a higher density compared to the \MESA model at the same radius.
 This increases the drag luminosity near the surface, and shortens the length of the grazing phase and transition to full engulfment.
-We have also restricted Figure \ref{fig:res_sep} to $a>r_\mathrm{core}/2$, as the in-spiral beneath the inner boundary has no physical meaning, and the stellar density near $r_\mathrm{core}$ for our resolution study is generally too low for the disrupted planetary material to settle.
+We have also restricted Figure \ref{fig:res_sep} to $a>r_\mathrm{core}/2$, as the inspiral beneath the inner boundary has no physical meaning, and the stellar density near $r_\mathrm{core}$ for our resolution study is generally too low for the disrupted planetary material to settle.
 The $N_\star = 10^6$ simulation (red curve) is an exception, where the densest material stalls at $a\approx 0.37\Rsun$ because the \ac{HJ}'s central density decreases sufficiently over the engulfment process for it to become neutrally buoyant at that radius.